Professor of Linguistics & Kochi-Manjiro Professor of Japanese Language and Culture

 Linguistics | Language in Evolution

 Miyagawa works on syntax, morphology, and Altaic and East Asian linguistics.
 He has recently been exploring both case marking and grammatical agreement across languages.
 In a joint work with Danfeng Wu and Masa Koizumi, he has developed an approach that derives Case Theory and the general notion of Case in favor of labeling of structures (Chomsky 2013).
 He has also developed the idea that grammatical agreement, broadly conceived, is universally present in human language.
-He is the author of Agreement Beyond Phi (to appear, Linguistic Inquiry Monograph, MIT Press), Case, Argument Structure, and Word Order, Leading Linguists Series (Routledge, 2012), Why Agree?
-Why Move?, published as a Linguistic Inquiry Monograph by MIT Press (2010), and co-editor with Mamoru Saito of Oxford Handbook of Japanese Linguistics published by the Oxford University Press (2008), along with over fifty articles on various linguistics topics.
+He is the author of Agreement Beyond Phi (2017, Linguistic Inquiry Monograph, MIT Press), Case, Argument Structure, and Word Order, Leading Linguists Series (Routledge, 2012), Why Agree?
+Why Move?, published as a Linguistic Inquiry Monograph by MIT Press (2010), along with over fifty articles on various linguistics topics.

 He has recently developed a theory of language evolution that hypothesizes that human language arose from the integration of two pre-existing systems in nature, one seen in birdsong, the other in primate alarm calls.
 His ideas are developed in jointly authored articles (Frontiers in Psychology, 2013, 2014, 2015).
 The Integration Hypothesis received mention in the journal Science and its news website (http://news.sciencemag.org/plants-animals/2013/02/tweet-screech-hey).
 Nature interviewed him, along with Noam Chomsky, for a program on primate communication and human language (Nature Podcast).
 BBC produced a 30-minute special inspired by his Integration Hypothesis of human language evolution.
 It aired in May 2015 on Radio 4, which has a multi-million listener base (http://www.bbc.co.uk/programmes/b05tz9jr).